See the tentative 2020.1 items for details.

 See the Orbeon Forms release history.

 How often do we release?
-Since 2013, starting with version 4.0, we have had 2-3 major releases per year, with point releases as needed.
+Since 2013, starting with version 4.0, we have had about 2 major releases per year, with point releases as needed.

 Why do we release often?
 We think more frequent releases are better because features and bug-fixes reach users faster.
 They also keep us almost always ready to ship, rather than having very large work in progress which can destabilize the product and then take weeks or months to fix.
 In short, we think that incremental development and releases are much better for everyone!
 Based on our experience since early 2013 when we introduced the new release schedule, we are so far (2019) very happy with the change.